ccamara/reveal-hugo/content/2021-01-18-obu-research-seminar/zaccesible-part2.md

 ### Be objective

 {{% note %}}
-We would describe reality as objectively as possible.
+As opposed to similar projects that focus only on problems, we would be looking for objective data describing the realiy.

 E.g. We would describe if there is a tactile_paving, the existence of traffic lights with accouistic signals, the existence of kerbs (And if so, we would note their height), the width of pavement, it's incline and smoothness... the presence of ramps, stairs...
 {{% /note %}}

 {{% /section %}}